Published: 30 March 2021

 Order at polling stations

-It is the responsibility of electoral officials that the election be carried out in the proper manner and that there is order at the polling stations, the voting locations, and among the ballots.
-The parties may not conduct propaganda where the voters are to prepare their votes.
+Voting clerks are responsible for ensuring that voting takes place in a proper manner and that there is order at the polling stations, the voting place, and among the ballot papers.
+Parties may not engage in propaganda where the voters prepare their votes.

-If you think that the voting process has not been carried out in the proper manner, you should first and foremost point that out to the election officials.
-You may also contact your municipal election office.
+If you think that the voting process was not carried out in the proper manner, you should first and foremost point this out to the voting clerks.
+You may also contact the municipal election committee.

 Appealing the election result

 If you believe that something wrong or a mistake has impacted the result of the election, you can appeal the election result.
 Appeals shall be sent to the

 Election Review Board no earlier than the day after the election, and no later than ten days after the election result has been announced.

 Crimes that shall be reported to the police includes, for example, if someone